JunseoKR/EEG-AP/Wav Data/README.md

-# Measured EEG Datas By BackYard Brain Heart and Brain SpikerBox
+# Measured EEG Data By BackYard Brain Heart and Brain SpikerBox